 For that matter, we are listing some of the best private search engines that will respect and protect your privacy; at least to an extent.

 Also, Startpage includes a proxy feature through which you can view images, videos, and websites with a link attached to every search result, making things safer for users.
+This makes it a great vpn search engine.

 This is a US-based search engine that was initially started by Gabriel Weinberg in early 2008.
 DuckDuckGo generates its searches from more than 400 sources that include Yandex, Yahoo, Wikipedia, and Bing.
 Besides this, it has a partnership with Yahoo that filter its searches.